ionixjunior/ionixjunior.dev/src/content/en/posts/2014-10-19-keeping-your-software-under-control.md

 tags = ["misc"]
 +++

-<p class="intro"><span class="dropcap">L</span>ast Wednesday, October 15, 2014, I was at Católica SC for the GDG Academic Week BSI 2014 event, where I gave a presentation on software quality tools.</p>
+Last Wednesday, October 15, 2014, I was at Católica SC for the GDG Academic Week BSI 2014 event, where I gave a presentation on software quality tools.

 As it was a quick talk, the presentation covers only some of the main tools for software quality control.